Mortgage

 Can I qualify for down payment assistance in Florida?

-You can qualify for down payment assistance if you meet the Florida Housing requirements, which include not having owned the home you’ve lived in for the past three years.
-You also must have a credit score of 640 or higher, must complete an approved homebuyer education class and must work with an approved lender.
+You can qualify for down payment assistance if you meet the Florida Housing requirements, which include not having owned the home you’ve lived in for the past three years, having a minimum credit score of 640, completing an approved homebuyer education class and working with an approved lender.
 Both your home purchase price and income must fall below set limits.

 How do I apply for Florida first-time homebuyer down payment assistance?

-You must use a Florida Housing Finance Corporation first mortgage loan from a participating lender to qualify for down payment assistance.
-Start the process by using the FHFC Homebuyer Program Wizard tool, plugging in the number of people in your household and the name of your county.
+You must get a Florida Housing Finance Corp. first mortgage from a participating lender to qualify for down payment assistance.
+Start the process by using its Homebuyer Program Wizard, inputting the number of people in your household and your county.
 You’ll then get matched with down payment assistance programs, and you’ll see a “Find a Lender” button.

 Here’s what you need to know about the process of applying for a home loan.